A DSEL for High Throughput and Low Latency Software-Defined Radio on Multicore CPUs: Application on the DVB-S2 Standard

 \subsection{Open Source Integration with \AFFECT Toolbox}

-The proposed software implementation of the DVB-S2 digital transceiver is open source\footnote{The link is hidden for the double-blind review process}.
+The proposed software implementation of the DVB-S2 digital transceiver is open source\footnote{DVB-S2 digital transceiver repository: \url{https://github.com/aff3ct/dvbs2}.}.
 It is described with the help of the \AFFECT toolbox~\cite{Cassagne2019a}. \AFFECT is a library dedicated to the digital communication systems and more specifically to the channel decoding algorithms.
 In this paper, we extend \AFFECT with the presented DSEL to the SDR use case while keeping the interoperability, reproducibility and maintainability philosophy initiated in the toolbox.
 Some components are directly used from the \AFFECT library (black dashed-dotted tasks in Fig.~\ref{fig:sdr_dvbs2_transmitter} and Fig.~\ref{fig:sdr_dvbs2_receiver_transmission}) and are optimized for efficiency.
 For instance, knowing that the LDPC decoding is one of the most compute intensive task, an existing high performance SIMD implementation is used, based on the portable \MIPP library~\cite{Cassagne2018}.
 Additional \AFFECT tasks have been implemented specifically for this project (blue boxes in Fig.~\ref{fig:sdr_dvbs2_transmitter}, ~\ref{fig:sdr_dvbs2_receiver_learning} and~\ref{fig:sdr_dvbs2_receiver_transmission}).
 These new tasks mainly address two areas: signal synchronizations and filters, and real-time communications.